rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  Another volley of bullets rang out, hitting the door several times.
 *  The door held.
 There were more words outside, and the sound of a motorcycle speeding away.
 *  Finally, Vera put down his gun.
 *  Someone called an ambulance.
-Sebasti·n rushed outside.
+Sebasti√°n rushed outside.
 For a second Toledo still seemed very
 *  much himself, his black running shoes still on his feet, his cigarettes and big pen still in his
 *  pocket.
 Yet he was in a pool of blood.
 There were three bullet holes in his stomach, and others in
 *  his arms, his sternum, and his shoulder.
 Bullet fragments were lodged in his heart, liver,